rossturk/sox-dsd/README.md

 ### Option 1: Install Using a System Package Manager / Homebrew

-If you're not using Flox, you’ll need to install build dependencies yourself.
+If you're not using Flox (See **Option 2**, below), you’ll need to install build dependencies yourself.

 #### On Debian/Ubuntu:
 ```bash